plippe/blog/_posts/2017-12-01-passwordless-authentication.md

 The above solution solves all the issues highlighted at the start.
 Furthermore, it requires less work, than the typical approach, to put in place.

-For your next projects, think of your users, and say no to passwords.
+For your next projects, think of your users and say no to passwords.